Skip to Main Content

 Time Management Tips

-No matter how many things you have to do during the day, you only have 24 hours to do them in, whether that is work, family obligations, social activites or school work.
+No matter how many things you have to do during the day, you only have 24 hours to do them in, whether that is work, family obligations, social activities or school work.
 We find ourselves becoming overwhelmed and in most cases, our school work suffers - DON’T GIVE UP!

 Here are a few Time Management apps that might be helpful: